On the Equivalence of Graph Convolution and Mixup: Abstract

 \section{Abstract}

 This paper investigates the relationship between graph convolution and Mixup techniques.
 Graph convolution in a graph neural network involves aggregating features from neighboring samples to learn representative features for a specific node or sample.
 On the other hand, Mixup is a data augmentation technique that generates new examples by averaging features and one-hot labels from multiple samples.
 One commonality between these techniques is their utilization of information from multiple samples to derive feature representation.
-This study aims to explore whether a connection exists between these two approaches.
-Our investigation reveals that, under two mild conditions, graph convolution can be viewed as a specialized form of Mixup that is applied during both the training and testing phases.
-The two conditions are: 1) \textit{Homophily Relabel} - assigning the target node's label to all its neighbors, and 2) \textit{Test-Time Mixup} - Mixup the feature during the test time.
-We establish this equivalence mathematically by demonstrating that graph convolution networks (GCN) and simplified graph convolution (SGC) can be expressed as a form of Mixup.
-We also empirically verify the equivalence by training an MLP using the two conditions to achieve comparable performance.
+This study aims to explore whether a connection exists between the two.
+Our investigation reveals that, under two mild modifications, graph convolution can be viewed as a specialized form of Mixup that is applied during both the training and testing phases.
+The two modifications are 1) \textit{Homophily Relabel} - assigning the target node's label to all its neighbors, and 2) \textit{Test-Time Mixup} - Mixup the feature during the test time.
+We establish this equivalence mathematically by demonstrating that graph convolution networks and simplified graph convolution can be expressed as a form of Mixup.
+We also empirically verify the equivalence by training an MLP using the two modifications to achieve comparable performance.